-- Provides reader with a detailed walk-through of the analysis process, with decision points along the way, assisting the user in understanding the resulting data
+- Provides the reader with a detailed walk-through of the analysis process, with decision points along the way, assisting the user in understanding the resulting data

-- Written at a beginner to intermediate level, for anyone engaging in the field of digital forensic analysis and incident response
+- Written at a beginner to intermediate level for anyone engaging in the field of digital forensic analysis and incident response

 Digital forensic professionals and analysts, information security professionals, researchers, and practitioners.
 Students in digital forensics programs at community college or university

 2. Malware Detection

 3. User Activity

 - 1st September 2018

 - Academic Press

 - Paperback ISBN:

 Harlan Carvey is a senior information security researcher with the Dell SecureWorks Counter Threat Unit - Special Ops (CTU-SO) team, where his efforts are focused on targeted threat hunting, response, and research.
 He continues to maintain a passion and focus in analyzing Windows systems, and in particular, the Windows Registry.